-Item Description Conc. (ng/μl) The concentration of the sample measured by the purification instrument.
-In some instances, such as when purification is in progress or when the sample is a notemplate control, the values is listed as N/A. If the concentration is not within the QC concentration range specified by the assay, a Quantity Not Sufficient (QNS) alert is displayed.
+Item Description Batch ID When the run includes more than one purification batch, the Batch ID is listed.
+The Batch ID , such as 1 or 2 , indicates the purification group for each sample.
+Sample Name The unique identifier created when the sample was entered into the software.
+Sample Type A term that describes the sample, for example, FFPE or Blood (Plasma).
+Nucleic Acid Type DNA, RNA, or DNA+RNA.
+Conc. (ng/μl) The concentration of the sample measured by the purification instrument.
+In some instances, such as when purification is in progress or when the sample is a no- template control, the values is listed as N/A. If the concentration is not within the QC concentration range specified by the assay, a Quantity Not Sufficient (QNS) alert is displayed.
 QC Conc.
 Range (ng/μl) The QC concentration range for the assay.
 Batch Status The run status of a purification batch.
 The status can be N/A, Planned, Review, Started, Aborted, or Completed.
 Archive Position The sample positions in the archive plate.
-Sample positions can be in rows A to D and columns 1 to 8.
-Library Prep An indicator of whether the sample is selected for sequencing. - indicates that the sample is selected for sequencing.
-O - indicates that the sample is not selected for sequencing.
+Sample positions can be in rows A to D and in columns 1 to 8.
+Library Prep An indicator of whether the sample is selected for sequencing.
+(Checkmark) - indicates that the sample is selected for sequencing. Ø- (No icon) indicates that the sample is not selected for sequencing.
 N/A - indicates that purification has not started or is in progress.